andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 Tasks performed:
 - Designed & developed set of Quartz jobs
 - Adapt existing/Developed new UI components for 2 UI Apps (using GWT)
-- Add support of second (Chinese) language to existing UI with translation ability
+- Add support of second (Chinese) language to the existing UI with translation ability
 - Developed tool for batch tokenization of 180 million credit cards
 - Mentoring & support of new team members